Hiring

 Whether you’re aware of it or not, your personal values define your working culture.
 Plus, if you’re passionate about your company values, that’s one of the most effective (and authentic) sales pitches you can give when recruiting top talent.
 Your values will become a set of guidelines for hiring and evaluating the ongoing performance of your team.

-2. Interview for attributes of grit
+2. Interview for attributes of true grit

 • Would you describe your career path as traditional?